amiefoster/fetch-rewards/README.md

 # What next?

-Given more time, I would write more thurough tests to cover more test cases.
+Given more time, I would add more test cases.